 “Grundon has operated a waste transfer station on this site since 2015 and the site itself is well-located and ready for development.
 We’d like to thank everyone that took part in the consultation and we look forward to the next stage of the process.”

-Grundon and Viridor held a public consultation on the proposals for the two facilities in April and May 2020 and used the feedback to help finalise the application.
+Grundon and Viridor held a public consultation on the proposals for the two facilities in March and April 2020 and used the feedback to help finalise the application.

 West Sussex County Council planning officers will now review the application, before holding a second consultation on the proposals.
 This provides a further opportunity for the public to comment on the plans.